 Frequently asked questions

 The best home insurance company in Texas is different for every homeowner.
-Some homeowners are looking for the lowest rates and others are looking for great customer service or multiple discount options.
-Texas homeowners should shop around and compare providers to see which one is right for them.
+Some homeowners are looking for the lowest rates and others are looking for great customer service or multiple discount options, for example, and those desires could lead them to choose different carriers.
+If you are a Texas homeowner, you may want to shop around and compare home insurance quotes to see which company is right for you.

-No, windstorm insurance will not cover vehicle damage.
-A comprehensive car insurance policy will cover your car’s damage after a hurricane or windstorm.
+No, windstorm insurance is for your home and will not cover vehicle damage.
+A car insurance policy with comprehensive coverage will cover your car’s damage after a hurricane or windstorm.
 This also applies to falling objects.
-For instance, if your garage roof caved in during a hurricane and smashed your vehicle’s windshield, your comprehensive car insurance would cover the damages.
+For instance, if your garage roof caved in during a hurricane and damaged your vehicle, your comprehensive coverage would cover the damages.